RustSandbox/Credify/CONTRIBUTING.md

-# Contributing to linkedin-profile-validator
+# Contributing to Credify

-First off, thank you for considering contributing to linkedin-profile-validator!
-It's people like you that make this tool better for everyone.
+First off, thank you for considering contributing to Credify!
+It's people like you that make Credify such a great tool.

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please be respectful and considerate in all interactions.
+Please be respectful and considerate of others.

 ## How Can I Contribute?